web-platform-tests/wpt/tools/wptrunner/docs/commands.rst

   to True.

 :code:`install`
-  A list of strings of each string represents a `requirement object <https://setuptools.readthedocs.io/en/latest/pkg_resources.html#requirement-objects>`_.
+  A list of strings where each string represents a `requirement object <https://setuptools.readthedocs.io/en/latest/pkg_resources.html#requirement-objects>`_.
   These requirements are installed into the virtualenv environment before running the subcommand. :code:`virtualenv` must be true when this field is set.

 :code:`requirements`
-  A list of paths of each path specifies a requirements.txt.
+  A list of paths where each path specifies a requirements.txt.
 All requirements listed in these files are installed into the virtualenv environment before running the subcommand. :code:`virtualenv` must be true when this field is set.